arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - External or public datasets not supplied by Research IS or your lab, such as census data, will be available in this directory.

-**Ref-data** data is differnt depending on the type of research.
+**Ref-data** data is different depending on the type of research.
 Please select what below if need need more information about omics data for this directory:

 - [ ] omics data
+- [ ] clinical data
 <script output="data_type_ref">"@input"</script>

 <script modify="false">